 Also consistent with its philosophy of linking compensation to M&T's performance for the benefit of M&T's shareholders, M&T provides long-term incentive opportunities to its executive officers through discretionary grants of equity-based compensation under the Equity Incentive Compensation Plan.
 The NCG Committee determines the dollar value of equity awards to be made to the NEOs at its meeting in January of each year.
 Following that meeting, the equity awards are granted on the last business day of January.
-In making grants of equity awards, the NCG Committee generally assesses the following factors over a three-year period or longer:
+In granting of equity awards, the NCG Committee generally assesses the following factors: